Vyral/base-template/_posts/2018-11-29-why-are-vacation-rentals-good-for-our-real-estate-market.md

 {% include youtube.html %}

-The 2008 market crash took quite a toll on many homeowners throughout the country.
-However, there is one positive that came out of those poor conditions in the end.
+<p style="text-align: center;"><em>The 2008 market crash took quite a toll on many homeowners throughout the country.
+However, there is one positive that came out of those poor conditions in the end.</em></p>

 There is one good thing that came out of the 2008 real estate crash. **I'm talking about the growth of the vacation rental market.**